AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/how-migration-works.md

 # How data migration works

-This topic provides a high-level overview of how data is migrated from Magento 1 to Magento 2 using the Data Migration Tool.
+This topic provides a high-level overview of how data is migrated from Magento 1 to Magento 2 using the [!DNL Data Migration Tool].

-The Data Migration Tool is a command-line interface (CLI) tool used for transferring data from Magento 1 to Magento 2.
+The [!DNL Data Migration Tool] is a command-line interface (CLI) tool used for transferring data from Magento 1 to Magento 2.
 The Tool verifies consistency between Magento 1 and 2 database structures (tables and fields), tracks the data transfer progress, creates logs, and runs data verification tests.

 ## Terminology